Sharmila Rege: Work

-Feminist Welder" who brought the "structural violence of caste and its linkages with sexuality and labour into the feminist discourse".
-Her concerns around the woman's question in India, contributed greatly to new and alternative methods of historiography, exposing the blind-spots of a Hindu Nation towards the Dalit voices and perspectives that have often been neglected in the political milieu of India's history.
-Her emphasis on relocating the central role of B. R. Ambedkar in the shaping of the modern nation state has ensured that the voice from the margins does not remain invisible opens up space for political contestation and dialogue in a public debate that is quickly being gentrified by the rhetoric of economic development and globalisation.
-One of Rege's major texts was the essay 'Interrogating the Thesis of 'Irrational Deification, on popular Ambedkarism in the 1990s, was first published in the Economic & Political Weekly (v 43, n 7, 16 February 2008), and reprinted in the volume The Hunger of the Republic: Our Present in Retrospect, part of the India Since the 90s series published by Tulika Books.
+Rege worked within academia fighting for the rights of the Dalit students and was committed to critical educational reform in India.
+Her concerns around the woman question in India contributed to new and alternative methods of historiography, exposing the blind spots of a Hindu nation towards Dalit perspectives, as with her emphasis on relocating B. R. Ambedkar as central in the shaping of the modern nation-state.
+Her focus on alternative history brought local oral traditions of knowledge and cultural practice to public attention.

+One of Rege's major texts was the essay "Interrogating the Thesis of 'Irrational Deification'", on popular Ambedkarism in the 1990s.
+It was first published in Economic and Political Weekly and reprinted in the volume The Hunger of the Republic: Our Present in Retrospect, published by Tulika Books.

-In her last published work, Against the Madness of Manu, she sought to centralise Ambedkar's role in the women's movement by invoking his ideological fight against Brahminical patriarchy, and how the caste system engenders graded violence against women.
-Her particular focus on alternative history writing has given new life to the local and oral traditions of knowledge and cultural practice, by bringing them into public attention through translation projects that build archives of national memory.
+In her last published work, Against the Madness of Manu, she sought to centralise Ambedkar's role in the women's movement by invoking his ideological fight against Brahminical patriarchy that engenders graded levels of violence against women.

-In 2002, she established a day care centre for children in the women’s studies department.
+In 2002, she established a child care centre in the University of Pune's women's studies department.